tanmaychauk17/opsky_nfc_can_ble/SETUP.md

 1. NFC tag is scanned by PN532.
 2. `nfc_service.py` publishes UID as JSON on the `nfc_data` topic via ZMQ.
 3. `can_j1939_service.py` subscribes to `nfc_data`, receives UID, and sends it as a J1939 message over CAN.
+4. 'bleToCan' and 'canToBle' are subscribed by can_j1939_service.py and opsky_simulator.py and exchanges the respective data.

 ---